RubixML/Iris/README.md

 # Iris Flower Classifier

-This is an introduction to machine learning in Rubix ML using the famous [Iris dataset](https://en.wikipedia.org/wiki/Iris_flower_data_set) and the [K Nearest Neighbors](https://docs.rubixml.com/en/latest/classifiers/k-nearest-neighbors.html) algorithm.
+This is a lightweight introduction to machine learning in Rubix ML using the famous [Iris dataset](https://en.wikipedia.org/wiki/Iris_flower_data_set) and the [K Nearest Neighbors](https://docs.rubixml.com/en/latest/classifiers/k-nearest-neighbors.html) algorithm.
 In this tutorial, you'll learn how structure a  project, instantiate a learner, and train it to make predictions on a testing portion of the dataset.

 - **Difficulty**: Easy
 - **Training time**: < 1 Minute